ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-resizing.md

 ClassicEditor
 	.create( document.querySelector( '#editor' ), {
 		plugins: [ Image, ImageResize, /* ... */ ],
-		// More of editor's config.
+		// More of editor's configuration.
 		// ...
 	} )
 	.then( /* ... */ )